- How long ago did you start blogging and why did you begin?

 Ha!
 Many people think so.
 I am always amazed at how people get us confused.
 I mean even people she went to school with think that I am her.
 Yes, we are both named “Amy”; we both worked together on HOTM and AWI; we both love small appliances and canisters; we both have scratches on our eyes that won’t heal; our husbands do the same type of work; we both love being stay at home moms.
 There are other similarities but let’s go with the differences shall we? (for all intents and purposes for this question when I refer to “Amy” I am speaking of Amy Stults.
 When I say “I” that means I am referring to myself.
 I do not refer to myself as “Amy”.)

-- I will dye my hair red and dk brown today and change it again in a week.
-Amy has had the same haircut for years.
+- I will dye my hair red and dk brown today and change it again in a week (I’m mostly Scots-Irish and French so my natural hair color is a reddish light brown).
+Amy Stults has had the same haircut for years.
 And the same picture.